Reubes77/whack-a-mole/README.md

   **For kids:**
   - <ins>User Goal</ins><br>
     - The user finds the game visually appealing through colorful and enagaging graphics.
-    - The user to experience a simple interface to easily understand and navigate and play the game.
+    - The user to experience a simple interface to easily understand, navigate and play the game.

   - <ins>User End Goal</ins><br>
     - The user wants to have a enjoyable and fun gaming experience.